 Bringing your own food on board ensures that you’ll pay a fair price for something that actually tastes good.
 This requires some extra planning, but one glimpse at an airplane menu will probably be all it takes for food to land a permanent spot on your packing list.

-For examples, you can get a $5.99 order of Chobani Greek yogurt and fresh fruit or an $11.99 cheeseburger on select United flights.
-You can buy an entire loaf of bread, a jar of peanut butter and a jar of jelly for less than $6 and pack a lunch.
-Satisfy your hunger without paying a sky-high markup by making a quick trip to Wal-Mart before your trip.
+For example, one personal pepperoni pizza costs $9.99 on domestic United flights.
+You can buy an entire loaf of bread, a jar of peanut butter and a jar of jelly for about $6 and pack lunch for the whole family.
+Satisfy your hunger without paying a sky-high markup by making a quick visit to the grocery store before your trip.

 Do You Have One?
 The 10 Best Airline Credit Cards